Super Mario Kart: Tracks

 The tracks in Super Mario Kart are based on locations in Super Mario World such as Donut Plains.
 Each of the four cups contains five different tracks for a total of twenty unique tracks, additionally there are four unique Battle Mode courses.
 The course outlines are marked out by impassable barriers and feature a variety of bends ranging from sharp hairpins to wide curves which players can power slide around.
 Numerous obstacles themed from the Mario series appear, such as Thwomps in the Bowser's Castle tracks, the Cheep-Cheeps from Super Mario World in Koopa Beach and pipe barriers which are found in the Mario Circuit tracks.
 Other features include off-road sections which slow down the karts such as the mud bogs in the Choco Island tracks.
 Each cup track is littered with coins and power-up tiles, as well as turbo tiles which give the karts a boost of speed and jumps which launch the karts into the air.

-The tracks have received positive commentary with GameSpy describing them as wonderfully designed and IGN calling them perfect.
+The tracks have received positive commentary, with GameSpy describing them as wonderfully designed and IGN calling them perfect.
 When naming its top five Mario Kart tracks of all time in 2008, 1UP.com named Battle Mode Course 4 at number three and Rainbow Road – along with its subsequent versions in the series – at number one.
 The track themes in Super Mario Kart influenced later games in the series; recurring themes that first appeared in Super Mario Kart include haunted tracks, Bowser's Castle and Rainbow Road.
-Some of the tracks from Super Mario Kart have been duplicated in later games.
-All twenty of the original tracks are unlockable as an extra feature in the Game Boy Advance title Mario Kart: Super Circuit.
-Remakes of Mario Circuit 1, Donut Plains 1, Koopa Beach 2 and Choco Island 2 appear as part of the Retro Grand Prix series in Mario Kart DS, remakes of Ghost Valley 2, Mario Circuit 3, and Battle Course 4 appear as part of the Retro Grand Prix and battles in Mario Kart Wii, remakes of Mario Circuit 2 and Rainbow Road appear as part of the Retro Grand Prix in Mario Kart 7, a remake of Donut Plains 3 appears as part of the Retro Grand Prix and battles in Mario Kart 8, a second remake of Rainbow Road appears in Mario Kart 8s first downloadable content pack, a remake of Battle Course 1 appears as a Retro Battle Course in Mario Kart 8 Deluxe and a second remake of Mario Circuit 3 appears in the second wave of Mario Kart 8 Deluxes Booster Course Pass.
+Some of the tracks from Super Mario Kart have reappeared in later games, including the Game Boy Advance title Mario Kart: Super Circuit, which features all twenty tracks as an unlockable extra feature.